Olabanji121/captioncards/README.md

-Tag List page you can ***Add Tag*** by clicking on the Add Tag button on the page which pops up a modal,  input your tag and click the Add Tag button on the modal, the Add Tag button on the modal uses the [Add Tags](https://capcards-api.herokuapp.com/v1.0/api/tag/) API endpoint
+Tag List page, you can ***Add Tag*** by clicking on the Add Tag button on the page which pops up a modal,  input your tag and click the Add Tag button on the modal, the Add Tag button on the modal uses the [Add Tags](https://capcards-api.herokuapp.com/v1.0/api/tag/) API endpoint

 <div align="center"><img width="600" alt="addtag" src="https://res.cloudinary.com/obanj/image/upload/v1583226867/DevHangout/zicl/addtag_ixi3jm.jpg"></div>